Comparison · 8 min read

 Choose Xibo if you have the technical resources to self-host, you want to own your data and infrastructure with no vendor lock-in, and you need its deep, mature scheduling — especially for data-driven or DOOH advertising where automated play-count campaigns matter.
 It’s a serious, open tool for people who want control and are happy to run the plumbing.

-Choose ChannelOS if you want screens live fast, built by AI, and run from your phone — with no server, no player app on the TV and no setup before your first show.
-Your first screen is free, so the cheapest way to decide is to pair one and see.
+Choose ChannelOS if you want screens live fast, built by AI, and run from your phone — with no server and no setup before your first show.
+Your first screen is free.
+The test: run one board for a week without touching a terminal.
+If you miss the control, Xibo is still there and costs nothing but your own server.

 Frequently asked questions